Jenny Zhang (actress)

-Jenny Zhang (张嘉倪; born 22 June 1987) is a Chinese actress and singer.
-She is noted for her roles in the television series Palace II (2012) and Story of Yanxi Palace (2018).
+Jenny Zhang (张嘉倪; born 22 June 1987) is a Chinese actress.
+She rose to fame for her debut role in the television series Dreams Link (2007), adapted from a novel by Chiung Yao.
+Her other notable works include television series Palace II (2012) and Story of Yanxi Palace (2018).

 Early life and education

 Zhang was born in Chengdu, Sichuan on June 22, 1987.
-She graduated from Beijing Film Academy, majoring in acting.
+She graduated from the Beijing Film Academy vocational higher education class (北京电影学院高职班), majoring in performance arts.

 Career

 In 2006, Zhang won the champion of Looking for Zi Ling (寻找紫菱), a Hunan Television talent show.
 At that time, Zhang entered into the entertainment industry.

 Zhang rose to fame after portraying Wang Ziling in the television series Dreams Link (2007), a romantic television series adaptation based on the novel of the same name by Chiung Yao, and she won the Rising Star Award at the Beijing Television Film and Television Awards.
 That same year, she made her film debut in The Summer of Our Graduation, playing Xiao Xia.

 In 2009, Zhang co-starred with Ming Dao in the television series Smile in My Heart and won the Best Popularity Award at the Entertainment Star List.

 Zhang starred as Zhang Xiaorou, reuniting her with co-star Lan Cheng Long, in the 2010 romance series Strands of Love.
 She also acted in the shenmo television series Ghost Catcher - Legend of Beauty and modern drama From Love.

 In 2011, Zhang starred in the historical romance drama Allure Snow, she received positive reviews.
 She also starred in the period drama Mother's Love, and had a supporting role in the remake of My Fair Princess.

 In 2012, Zhang starred in the palace-themed drama Palace II.
 The same year, she starred in the metropolitan drama City Lover.